2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/ekkabeen/status/1284454435473637377

-### Federal agents shoot at protestors behind fence | July 19th
+### Federal agents shoot at protesters behind fence | July 19th

-Footage shows protestors and federal agents separated by a chain-link fence.
-Protestors are shouting at officers.
-Riot guns can be heard firing at protestors.
+Footage shows protesters and federal agents separated by a chain-link fence.
+Protesters are shouting at officers.
+Riot guns can be heard firing at protesters.

 tags: protester, shoot, projectile